Clifra-Jones/Meraki-API/README.md

 ZIP FILE INSTALLATION

-Same as above, just make a directory called Meraki-API in one of the above folders and unzip the file into thagt directory.
+Same as above, just make a directory called Meraki-API in one of the above folders and unzip the file into that directory.

 USAGE